IbcAlpha/IBC/userguide.md

 Headless Execution (Unix)
 -------------------------
-IB Controller can operate without a display via a virtual framebuffer.
+IBController can operate without a display via a virtual framebuffer.
 Refer to the Arch Linux [ib-controller](https://aur.archlinux.org/packages/ib-controller/) AUR package for a good example of headless operation (as well as other considerations you'd typically need for a server, such as systemd configuration,